insarlab/MintPy/docs/installation.md

 ~/tools/miniconda3/bin/conda init bash
 ```

-You may need to close and restart the shell for changes to take effect.

 Run the following in your terminal to install the dependencies to a new environment _**mintpy**_ (recommended):

 ```